Blue-Labs/misty/README.md

    run **crossbar start** in the app directory, and **python -u provider.py** on your pi.
 Ensure you have all necessary python modules before continuing
+6. Stop crossbar and provider
+7. Set LDAP passwords for the apimanager and your user
-6. Start the WAMP router in the app directory, **crossbar start**, and leave it running
+8. Start the WAMP router in the app directory, **crossbar start**, and leave it running
-7. Start the provider, **python -u provider.py** in the same directory as provider.conf.
+9. Start the provider, **python -u provider.py** in the same directory as provider.conf.
 Local files are not used so it's not really important where it's placed.
 I happen to use the same (although empty) directory structure on my pi as I do my web server so it's easy to rsync files.
    **/etc/nginx/sites/hostname.com/app/**
-8. Browse to the website you set up for this.
-If you didn't modify any of the zone entries yet, it should look similar to this:
+10. Browse to the website you set up for this.
+If you didn't modify any of the zone entries yet, it would look similar to this after login:
    <img width="579" height="423" src="Misty-initial.png" alt="Example using original zone data"/>

 ### Python modules